Blog

 Yes, these are related to the yeast strains found in the culture.
 These are harmless, although most people prefer to strain them out of the kombucha using a kombucha-safe strainer before drinking.

-In the photo, you can see the yeast strings coming off the mother SCOBY with the baby SCOBY formed on the surface.
+In the photo below, you can see the yeast strings coming off the mother SCOBY with the baby SCOBY formed on the surface.
 These strings and blobs are normally a light to dark brown colour.

 My SCOBY is not staying at the top of the liquid.
 Is this normal?